Instadapp/dsa-connectors-old/README.md

 # DSA Connectors

-Connectors are standard modules that let DeFi Smart Account interact with various smart contracts, and make the important actions accessible.
+Connectors are standard modules that let DeFi Smart Account interact with various smart contracts, and make the important actions accessible like cross protocol interoperability.

 ## Add Custom Connectors